opulo-inc/docs/docs/openpnp/v4-1/issues-solutions/fundamental/camera-settling-bottom/index.md

 </div>

 <div class="next-step-description">
-You have completed the fundamental calibration Steps!
-Now, we need to validate that the machine is properly calibrated and placing parts in a controlled environment.
-We'll use the FTP board to accomplish this.
+You have completed the fundamental calibration steps!
+Next, we'll verify and fine tune the homing process to ensure it performs correctly whenever the machine is homed.
+After that, we'll use the FTP Board to validate that the machine is properly calibrated and can accurately place components in a controlled environment.
 </div>

-<a href="../../../controlled-validation-test/introduction/" class="next-step">Validation Test →</a>
+<a href="../../../prepare-for-homing" class="next-step">Prepare for Homing →</a>

 </div>